Seeloewen/Profile-Manager-Demo/README.md

 # Profile Manager Demo
 Simple template for creating a Profile Manager in your application.

-This initial vesion is a minimal form of the Profile Manager Demo.
-It already features some custom variables which makes it very easy to customize.
+It features great customizabality by providing a lot of variables and support for multiple languages!

+Additionally, there are many comments to make is as easy to understand as possible

 ### Planned features:
-- **Multi-Language Support** (Most likely English and German) to make it available for more users around the world
-- **Darkmode Support** because, well, everything has darkmode these dayS
+- **Darkmode Support** because, well, everything has darkmode these days
-- **Even more custom variables** to make it as customizable as possible